ajg/django-synth/README.md

 Future Work
 -----------

- - More tests
+ - Single script to run all tests
- - Better documentation
+ - ReadTheDocs-compatible documentation
+ - Docstrings for all public types and functions
  - Example project